-The Board Charter is intended to provide a basis for good corporate governance in boardroom activities as well as to formalise the various roles and responsibilities of MICG’s Board of Governors, Board Committees and individual Governors of MICG.
-The aim is to streamline and enhance corporate govenance in line with MICG’s Core Values.
+The Board Charter is intended to provide a basis for good corporate governance in boardroom activities as well as to formalise the various roles and responsibilities of MICG's Board of Governors (BoG), Board Committees and individual Governors of MICG.
+The aim is to streamline and enhance corporate governance in line with MICG's Core Values.
 Whilst the Charter serves as a structured guide, it is not intended to be, nor should it be construed as exhaustive.

 Interpretation in this Charter

 ‘Board or BoG’ means the Board of Governors;

 ‘Board Committees’ means committees established by the BoG from time to time including Audit Committee and Nominating Committee;

 ‘CEO’ refers to Chief Executive Officer as the principal officer of the Institute;

 ‘Company Secretary’ means the secretary to the BoG or the person normally exercising the functions of the secretary to the Board of Directors as defined in the Companies Act 2016 or any statutory modification or amendment thereof for the time being;

 ‘Institute’ or ‘MICG’ means Malaysian Institute of Corporate Governance;